NCDs and COVID-19 resourcesClick here

-Addressing NCDs in Low and Middle Income Countries Special Interest Group
+Addressing NCDs in Low and Middle Income Countries Special Interest Group - no longer in operation

 NCDs are one of the major health challenges of the 21st century.
 Although NCDs affect all countries across the globe, the burden is rising disproportionately fast in LMICs where 47% of premature deaths from NCDs occur.
 The impact on health and society is especially damaging in those countries whose healthcare systems are already weakened by conflict, natural disasters, epidemics and chronic under-resourcing.